-KPMG LLP has audited the Corporation's consolidated financial statements for the year ended January 29, 2011.
-We are advised that, as of the date hereof, the members of KPMG LLP are independent in accordance with the Code of Ethics of L'Ordre des comptables Agréés du Québec.
+KPMG LLP has audited the Corporation's consolidated financial statements for the year ended January 28, 2012.
+The Corporation is advised that, as of the date hereof, the members of KPMG LLP are independent in accordance with the Code of Ethics of L'Ordre des comptables Agréés du Québec.